pluhin/docker-cent-yum/README.md

 # docker-cent-yum
-Grabber of packages form yum repos
+Grabber of packages from yum repos

 ## Run localy